cookiecutter-openedx/cookiecutter-openedx-devops/doc/README.rst

   *default value: Y*

+- **stack_add_remote_redis:**

+  'Y' to create an AWS Elasticache Redis cluster.
+This is recommended in order to avoid potential user experience degredation due to redeployents of the software to Kubernetes.

+  *default value: Y*

+- **stack_add_remote_mysql:**

+  'Y' to create an AWS RDS MySQL database instance.
+Your budget permitting, this is recommended in order to maximize the stability and configurability of your MySQL database service.

+  *default value: Y*

 - **stack_add_bastion:**

   'Y' to create an EC2 instance-based Bastion server.
 This is strongly recommended.
 The bastion server provides an ssh private key based entry point to